 The character of Café Laundromat depends on the time of day.
 During off-peak hours you’ll fit in perfectly behind your laptop for a light “day at the office” or a serious session of social mediation.
 It has an open café vibe with plenty of space so that you can be left alone to do what you wanna do.
 It’s also a good spot for a casual meet-up with friends.
 Sit in the upstairs alcove for privacy and find yourself perfectly perched to invade that of the other patrons and staff below.

 Visit during the evening (like I did, even though it was a Tuesday) and the place is teeming with people exchanging banter and laughter and eating and drinking in the vibrant atmosphere.

 Day or night, there’s something unmistakably hipster about Café Laundromat and I’m a bit unsettled about fitting in so well.
 That being said, it’s an environment I enjoy, and I’ve been there at different times to drink with friends.

 The management of Café Laundromat really knows what they’re doing.
-It’s not surprising that two other their other places – People’s and Crow Bar – are among my favorite hang-outs.
+It’s not surprising that three other of their other places – Himkok, People’s and Crow Bar – are among my favorite hang-outs.
 The beer menu is excellent and you’re also bound to find something expected on tap.
-I would, however, like to see their kitchen regain the quality of food they once had.
+There’s also a fairly extensive menu to satisfy any need for food you might have.

 Your servers might not speak much Norwegian, but I’m guessing if you’re reading this that ain’t much of a problem.
 Cheers!